goldboy225/PhD-Journey/Daily Notes.md

 4. TBD: Conference paper need to be ready for Scopus conference organized by supervisor.
 Discussed with supervisor, prepare article first, then consider conference paper.
 5. DONE!
 VSC+ChatGPT tried successfully, which seems more smooth than google colab + ChatGPT, an article shared in wechat platform, also discussed with prof.
 6. Ongoing: Simple outline of the idea 1 article, ongoing now, focusing on TON-IoT data-preprocessing this week.

+## 2023-03-08
+1. Ongoing: The idea 1 article kicks off today, starting from methodology section, plan to finish data-preprocessing this week.
+2. One paper literature review, rough review on IDS in SDN environment, can refer to this paper when discussing IDS in SDN.